← More Life Aboard

 Midday.
 The rhythm settles.

-On Saturday and Sunday the laptops stay closed and the day belongs to the herring and to you.
-On Friday, the work continues, but a sea lion might surface ten feet from your Zoom call.
+On weekends the laptops stay closed and the day belongs to you.
+On workdays the work continues, but wildlife might surface right next to your Zoom call.

 3 PM